-I love other peoples’ stories.
-I see a family , a woman eating alone, a man in a biz suit, two friends chatting, a group of teenagers hanging out…and I’m curious.
-Who are they, where are they from, what have they endured, who have they inspired, what’s been their contribution to humanity or community, are they happy or sad, coming or going, simple or complex, where were they born, where are they headed, what do they think about, what’s their story???
+I love hearing peoples’ stories.
+I see a family out for brunch, a woman eating alone, a man in a business suit, two friends chatting, a group of teenagers hanging out…and I’m curious.
+Who are they, where are they from, what have they endured, who have they inspired, what’s been their contribution to humanity or community, are they happy or sad, coming or going, simple or complex, where were they born, where are they headed, what do they think about... what’s their story?

-So next time you glance at the old man crossing the road, that teenager with her friends giggling over a coffee at Starbucks, that sad lady on the phone in the middle of a shopping center, the young man at the grocery checkout, the clerk helping you at the yogurt store…everyone has a story – they’re the protagonist in their life and just maybe we’re playing a supporting role in their story.
+So next time you glance at the old man crossing the road, that teenager with her friends giggling over a coffee at Starbucks, that sad lady on the phone in the middle of a shopping center, the young man at the grocery checkout... remember that everyone has a story – they’re the protagonist in their life.
+Maybe, we’re playing a supporting role in their story.
 And maybe, by considering all the stories that surround us, we can get a better idea of who we are how we exist in our own narrative.

 Aren’t you a bit curious?